Health Check A-Z

-- snuff (powdered tobacco that's snorted through the nose)
+- snuff (powdered tobacco snorted through the nose)

 - chewing tobacco

-If you decide to stop smoking, your GP will be able to refer you to an NHS stop smoking service, which will be able to help you give up.
-You can also call the NHS Smoking Helpline on 0800 022 4332.
-The specially trained helpline staff offer free expert advice and support.
+If you decide to stop smoking, your GP will be able to refer you to an NHS stop smoking service, which can help you give up.
+You can also call the NHS Smoking Helpline on 0300 123 1044.
+Specially trained helpline staff offer free expert advice and support.

-If you want to giving up smoking but you don't want to be referred to a stop smoking service, your GP should be able to prescribe medical treatment to help with any withdrawal symptoms that you may have after you give up.
+If you want to stop smoking but don't want to be referred to a stop smoking service, your GP should be able to prescribe medical treatment to help with any withdrawal symptoms you may have.

-Staying within the recommended guidelines for alcohol consumption will also reduce your risk of developing laryngeal cancer and liver cancer.
-The recommended daily limits of alcohol are:
+Staying within recommended guidelines for alcohol consumption will also reduce your risk of developing laryngeal and liver cancers.
+Recommended daily limits of alcohol are: